-Mosquitto is a lightweight open source message broker that Implements MQTT versions 3.1 and 3.1.1.
+Mosquitto is a lightweight open source message broker that Implements MQTT versions 3.1.0, 3.1.1 and version 5.0

 It is written in C by Roger Light, and is available as a free download for Windows and Linux and is an Eclipse project.